0xhesch/UMLS-Mimiciii-Word-Embeddings/README.md

 # mimiciii-AI
-MIMIC-III noteevents preprocessing and format adaptions for use in supervised learning environments.
+This repository contains various format adaptions to convert and process MIMIC-III datasets for use in machine learning environments.
+For all tasks PostgreSQL with Psycopg python adapter has been used.

+# fastText
+fastText can be used for ICD label prediction task.
+For this